September 7 & 9, 2018

 Opperman Music Hall – FSU

-She and her husband Terry, have one daughter Tracie Manrique, a Paramedic with Leon County EMS and a granddaughter Morgan, who is in her sixth year of ballet at TTB and is a member of the Junior Company.
+She and her husband Terry have one daughter, Tracie Manrique, who is a Paramedic, and one granddaughter, Morgan, who is in middle school at Maclay and in her seventh year of dance.
+She is currently a member of The Tallahassee Ballet Junior Company.

-Kathleen is the Audit Partner of Carroll and Company, CPAs in Tallahassee, Florida.
+Kathleen is the Audit Partner of Carroll and Company, CPAs in Tallahassee.

-Kathleen has over twenty-five years of experience serving the not-for-profit industry in the areas of auditing, consulting, and tax compliance.
+Kathleen has more than 25 years of experience serving the not-for-profit industry in the areas of auditing, consulting, and tax compliance.

 Kathleen holds degrees in accounting and finance from Florida State University, and has been a Florida CPA since 1992.